ChungmanPARK12/ClassicQ/fullappflow/full-app-flow.md

   />
 </p>

-- Displays the random music playback screen, showing the currently selected track and playback state
+- Displays the random music playback screen, showing the **pre-selected** track from `HomeScreen` and playback state

 ---